Tooloop/Tooloop-OS/README.md

 The goal is to provide ISOs ready for you to install.
 In the early stage of this project however, focus is still on selection of the right packages and smart configuration.

-So for now, follow the steps in “[Manual installation.md](Manual installation.md)”.
+So for now, follow the [manual steps](https://github.com/vollstock/Tooloop-OS/wiki/Manual-installation).

 ## Status